clarklindev/microservices-stephengrider-with-node-and-react/README.md

   - unless its only for testing purposes

 ### 67. - creating a pod
-- we use `apply` command to create
+- we use `apply` command to create container in kubernetes cluster
+- NOTE: later we correct this and say `DEPLOYMENTS` manage pods in kubernetes cluster
 - TODO: create a config file -> create a pod that runs a container from the `Posts service`
 - NOTE: ensure Docker is running
 - TODO: rebuild the docker image of posts (with version): `docker build -t stephengrider/posts:0.0.1 .`